 SECTION 1.
 COMMITTEES

-The Board of Directors may create an executive committee and other committees of the board and appoint Directors to serve on them.
-The creation of a committee of the Board and appointment of Directors to it must be approved by the greater of (a) a majority of the number of Directors in office when the action is taken or (b) the number of Directors required to take action pursuant to Section 6 of Article 13.
-Each committee of the Board may have up to three Directors as members, and to the extent authorized by law and specified by the Board of Directors, shall have and may exercise all of the authority of the Board of Directors in the management of the Corporation, except that a committee may not: (a) authorize distributions; (b) recommend or approve dissolution or merger or the sale, pledge or transfer of all or substantially all of the Corporation’s assets; (c) fill vacancies on any committee of the Board of Directors; or (d) adopt, amend, or repeal the Articles of Incorporation or Bylaws.
+The Board of Directors may create an executive committee and other committees of the board and appoint directors to serve on them.
+The creation of a committee of the Board and appointment of directors to it must be approved by the greater of (a) a majority of the number of directors in office when the action is taken or (b) the number of directors required to take action pursuant to Section 6 of Article 13.
+Each committee of the Board may have up to three directors as members, and to the extent authorized by law and specified by the Board of Directors, shall have and may exercise all of the authority of the Board of Directors in the management of the Corporation, except that a committee may not: (a) authorize distributions; (b) recommend or approve dissolution or merger or the sale, pledge or transfer of all or substantially all of the Corporation’s assets; (c) fill vacancies on any committee of the Board of Directors; or (d) adopt, amend, or repeal the Articles of Incorporation or Bylaws.
 Each committee member shall serve at the pleasure of the Board of Directors.
 The provisions of Sections 11 and 14 of Article 6, which govern meetings of the Board of Directors, shall likewise apply to meetings of any committee of the Board of Directors.
 All committee meetings shall be conducted in accordance with the North Carolina Open Meetings Law.

 SECTION 2.
 ADVISORY COMMITTEES

 The Corporations may have advisory committees as may from time to time be designated by resolution of the Board.
 These committees may consist of persons who are not directors of the Board.
-These committees shall act in an advisory capacity to the Board, with no powers to act of behalf of the Corporation.
+These committees shall act in an advisory capacity to the Board, with no powers to act on behalf of the Corporation.
 All advisory committee meetings shall be conducted in accordance with the North Carolina Open Meetings Law.

 ARTICLE 9